Brandeis Grants to Support Teaching Innovation

 Grant Opportunities with Fixed Deadlines

 Grants to support innovation in teaching are funded by the Provost’s Office and administered through the CTL.
 These grants are intended to promote excellence in teaching through the development of innovative instructional methods, new methods of assessing learning or the redesign or courses using technology.
 While each year has a particular focus, all proposals that address innovation in teaching, assessment, or course design are considered.
+External Grants to support teaching may also be worth considering.

 The information literacy grant program supports faculty who are interested in working with librarians in designing courses which increase student information literacy.
 Faculty and librarians work together to develop coursework in which students have the opportunity to think critically about how to find, evaluate, and apply information sources.